SherG/s2/blog/facebook-ads-roi.md

 The calculation above is basic.
 The client would need to account for advertising and Facebook marketer costs when calculating ROI and how fast he'd attain his goals.
 He could then determine whether he wanted to speed the process up.

-But it shows how running a few numbers can open our eyes to how close we are to acheiving our business goals.
+Running a few numbers can open our eyes to how close we are to acheiving our business goals.